IMMM-SFA/naturf/docs/source/user_guide.rst

   AWMH = \frac{BSA}{TBSA} * MBH

-where, *AWMH* is the surface area weighted mean height in m; *BSA* is the current building surface area in m^2; *TBSA* is the total building surface area for the tile in m^2; *MBH* is the mean building height for the building plan area in m.
+where, *AWMH* is the surface area weighted mean height in m; *BSA* is the current building surface area in m\ :superscript:'2' \ ; *TBSA* is the total building surface area for the tile in m\ :superscript:'2' \ ; *MBH* is the mean building height for the building plan area in m.

 Building Surface Area to Plan Area Ratio (95)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~